Atharv-16/DeepEdge/README.md

       brew install cmake opencv
       ```

-3. Create a build directory and navigate into it:
+3. Remove the existing `build` directory if it exists:
     ```sh
+    rm -rf build
+    ```

+4. Create a build directory and navigate into it:
+    ```sh
     mkdir build
     cd build
     ```

-4. Configure and build the project:
+5. Configure and build the project:
     ```sh
     cmake ..
     make